-- Our joint venture with TravelCenters of America, or TA/Petro, owns and operates two travel and truck stop facilities, and also operates five separate gas stations with convenience stores and fast food restaurants within TRCC-West and TRCC-East. - Three joint ventures with Rockefeller Development Group, or Rockefeller: - Five West Parcel LLC owned a 606,000 square foot building in TRCC-West that is fully leased.
-In 2019, Five West Parcel sold the building and land to a third party;

-- 18-19 West LLC owns 63.5 acres of land for future development within TRCC-West.
-In 2019, our 18-19 West LLC joint venture entered into a land purchase option with the third-party who purchased the Five West building and land, to purchase lots 18 and 19 at a price of \$13.8 million through the option period ending May 21, 2021.
+- Our joint venture with TravelCenters of America, or TA/Petro, owns and operates two travel and truck stop facilities, and also operates five separate gas stations with convenience stores and fast food restaurants within TRCC-West and TRCC-East. - Three joint ventures with Rockefeller Development Group, or Rockefeller: - Five West Parcel LLC owned a 606,000 square foot building in TRCC-West that was fully leased.
+In 2019, Five West Parcel sold the building and land to a third party; - 18-19 West LLC owns 63.5 acres of land for future development within TRCC-West.
+In 2019, our 18-19 West LLC joint venture entered into a land purchase option with the same third-party who purchased the Five West building and land, to purchase lots 18 and 19 at a price of \$13.8 million through the option period ending May 21, 2021.
 If the option is extended to November 21, 2021, the price increases to \$15.2 million.
 The land option expires in the fourth quarter of 2021; and - TRCC/Rock Outlet Center LLC operates the Outlets at Tejon, a net leasable 326,000 square foot shopping experience in TRCC-East; - Three joint ventures with Majestic Realty Co., or Majestic, to develop, manage, and operate industrial buildings within TRCC: - TRC-MRC 1, LLC was formed to develop and operate a 480,480 square foot industrial building in TRCC-East, which was completed during 2017 and is fully leased; - TRC-MRC 2, LLC owns a 651,909 square foot building in TRCC-West that is fully leased; and - TRC-MRC 3, LLC was formed to pursue the development, construction, leasing and management of a 579,040 square foot industrial building in TRCC-East.
-During the first quarter of 2019, and prior to the completion of the building, the joint venture executed a lease for 67% of the building.
-The construction of the building was completed in the fourth quarter of 2019.
+The construction of the building was completed in the fourth quarter of 2019 and is fully leased.